adaptiman/ip-conductor/README.md

 - **Environment-based configuration**: Secure credential storage using `.env` files
 - **Virtual environment support**: Isolated dependencies per project
 - **Numbered article listing**: Articles are displayed with numbers for easy reference
+- **Quick navigation**: Jump to any article by simply entering its number
 - **Direct article access**: Jump to and read any article by its number
 - **Configurable article limit**: The application fetches 25 articles by default (configurable in `ArticleManager` initialization)
 - **Error handling**: Comprehensive error handling for network issues, API errors, and invalid operations